-- Pathologic (e.g., Babinski, Lhermitte's sign, Chaddock Sign, Hoffman's and other upper motor neuron signs); OR abnormal deep tendon reflexes (and not likely caused by plexopathy, or peripheral neuropathy) Pathologic (e.g., Babinski, Chaddock Sign) or abnormal reflexes7 - 0 - Abnormal reflexes (decreased or absent (and not likely caused by plexopathy, or peripheral neuropathy) - Absent/decreased sensory changes along a particular thoracic dermatome (nerve distribution): pin prick, touch, vibration, proprioception, or temperature (and not likely caused by plexopathy, or peripheral neuropathy) - Upper or lower extremity increase muscle tone/spasticity, and likely localized to the thoracic spinal cord - New onset bowel or bladder dysfunction (e.g., retention or incontinence)- not related to an inherent bowel or bladder process - Gait abnormalities, most likely cause by a suspected or known myelopathy (see Table 1 for more details) - Suspected thoracic cord compression with any neurological deficits as listed above
+- Pathologic (e.g., Babinski, Lhermitte's sign, Chaddock Sign, Hoffman's and other upper motor neuron signs); OR abnormal deep tendon reflexes (and not likely caused by plexopathy, or peripheral neuropathy) - Absent/decreased sensory changes along a particular thoracic dermatome (nerve distribution): pin prick, touch, vibration, proprioception, or temperature (and not likely caused by plexopathy, or peripheral neuropathy) - Upper or lower extremity increase muscle tone/spasticity, and likely localized to the thoracic spinal cord - New onset bowel or bladder dysfunction (e.g., retention or incontinence)- not related to an inherent bowel or bladder process - Gait abnormalities, most likely cause by a suspected or known myelopathy (see Table 1 for more details) - Suspected thoracic cord compression with any neurological deficits as listed above

-For evaluation of back pain with any of the following7-9
+For evaluation of back pain with any of the following8-107-9

 - With new or worsening objective neurologic deficits (as listed above) on exam - Failure of conservative treatment for at least six (6) weeks within the last six (6) months - With progression or worsening of symptoms during the course of conservative treatment - With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a thoracic radiculopathy.
-(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain)10 - Isolated thoracic back pain in pediatric population11 conservative care not required if red flags present AND initial radiographs have been performed. - Red flags that prompt imaging should include any the presence of the following: - Aage 5 or younger, OR - Ceonstant pain, OR7 - Pain lasting >4 weeks, OR, - Aabnormal neurologic examination, OR7 - Eearly morning stiffness and/or gelling, OR; - N+ight pain that prevents or disrupts sleep, OR; - Radicular pain, OR - radicular pain; Ffever or w - → Wweight loss or malaise, OR; - malaise; Ppostural changes (e.g., kyphosis or scoliosis), OR; and

-Limp (or refusal to walk in a younger childid < 5yo) AND initial radiographs have been performed^{12, 13}
+(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain)4410 - Isolated thoracic back pain in pediatric population12 conservative care not required if red flags present - Red flags that prompt imaging should include the presence of: Isolated back pain in pediatric population11 conservative care not required if red flags present.
+Red flags that prompt imaging include any of the following: - Age 5 or younger, OR - Constant pain, OR - Pain lasting > 4 weeks, OR - Abnormal neurologic examination, OR - Early morning stiffness and/or gelling; OR - Night pain that prevents or disrupts sleep; OR - Radicular pain; fever; OR - Fever or weight loss; or malaise; OR - Postural changes (e.g., kyphosis or scoliosis); and), OR - o Limp (or refusal to walk in a younger child-<5yo) AND initial radiographs have been performed) ^{13, 14}12, 13

-As part of initial pre-operative / post-operative / procedural evaluation ("CT best examination to assess for hardware complication, extent of fusionandpseudoarthrosis"^{14, 15} and MRI for cord, nerve root compression, disc pathology or post-op infection)
+As part of initial pre-operative / post-operative / procedural evaluation ("CT best examination to assess for hardware complication, extent of fusion" and pseudoarthrosis" 45, 4614, 15 and MRI for cord, nerve root compression, disc pathology or post-op infection)